Hard Risks: Concussions in Sports, From the Boxing Ring to the Gridiron

-On Nov.
-13, 1982, boxing fans tuned in for a championship bout on national television between Ray “Boom Boom” Mancini of Ohio and South Korean fighter Duk-Koo Kim.
-It was an epic, 14-round slugfest – and a fight the sport wouldn’t soon forget.
-Afterward, medical concerns about the brutality of boxing mounted, and the sport’s foothold in mainstream American culture began to slip.
-Today, stories about brain injuries in football are making headlines with increasingly regularity.
-Is the most popular sport in America nearing its own inflection point?
+In 1982, boxing fans tuned in for a championship bout between Ray “Boom Boom” Mancini of Ohio and South Korean fighter Duk-Koo Kim.
+It was a 14-round slugfest – afterward, medical concerns about the brutality of boxing mounted, and the sport’s foothold in mainstream American culture began to slip.
+Today, with concerns over concussions in football growing, will football suffer the same fate?

 The rise of special operations units today can be traced to two historic military missions: one a legendary success, the other a spectacular failure.